ChenGong57/abCAN/README.md

-# abCAN: a Practical and Biology-aligned Attention Network for Predicting Mutant Antibody Affinity.
+# abCAN: a Practical and Novel Attention Network for Predicting Mutant Antibody Affinity.
 ![image](https://github.com/ChenGong57/abCAN/blob/main/data/architecture.png)
-WT stands for wild-type, meaning the antibody-antigen complex before mutation.
+WT stands for wild-type, referring to the pre-mutant antibody-antigen complex.
 ## Dependencies
 Our model in tested in Linux with the following packages:
 - CUDA >= 11.8